JonathanVDV25/jsProjet-frontend/README.md

 ## Technologies used
 - Javascript with Node.js
 - Phaser 3 for the frontend (https://phaser.io/)
-- Webpack and check-password-strength for the backend
+- Webpack and check-password-strength for the registration
 - HTML 5, CSS 3 and Bootstrap 5
 ## Install and run project
 - create a project folder
-- clone the backend and frontend git repository in this folder
+- clone the frontend git repository in this folder
 ```shell
 git clone [repo-name]
 ```